 Don’t Give In to Gender Stereotypes

 Your daughter will be inflicted with gender stereotypes from a very young age.
-When she starts interacting with other children, tell her that no toys, colours, clothes or games have a gender assigned to them.
+When she starts interacting with other children, tell her that no toys, colors, clothes, or games have a gender assigned to them.
 Let her know that her gender is not something that will ever come in the way of what she wants to achieve, even if everyone else in the world convinces her otherwise.

 When parenting her, educate her about the differences but also don’t lead her to believe that being a girl means being weak.